 An educational ideal

 UChicago students blend academic exploration, innovation, and theoretical investigation by interacting with peers, professors, and graduate students.
 Additionally, students develop relationships with their academic advisors.
-Affiliated with the Dean of Students Office, advisors guide undergraduates through their college journey.
+Affiliated with the Dean of Students Office, advisors guide undergraduates throughout their college journeys.

 The residential housing system is a vital element of the College community.
-Modeled after the British house system, the 38 College houses eat together at shared dining tables, explore Chicago at sporting and cultural events, and compete against each other in intramural sports.
-Each student is guaranteed housing for four years, and though it is only required for first-year students, many remain to enjoy the house system’s perennial traditions.
+Modeled after the British house system, the 39 College houses eat together at shared dining tables, explore Chicago at sporting and cultural events, and compete against each other in intramural sports.
+Each student is guaranteed housing for four years, and though it’s only required for first- and second-year students, many remain to enjoy the house system’s perennial traditions.